Nested Markov Properties for Acyclic Directed Mixed Graphs: Nested Markov models

 \subsection{Invariance to the order of fixing in an ADMG}

-In this section we show that, given a distribution that obeys the nested Markov property with respect to an ADMG, any two valid fixing sequences that fix the same vertices will lead to the same reachable graph and kernel.
-For marginal distributions obtained from a hidden variable DAG this claim follows by results in \citep{tian02on}.
-However, for distributions which obey the nested Markov property for an ADMG, but which are not derived from any hidden variable DAG, the claim is far less obvious.
-For instance in the ADMG in Fig. \ref{fig:two_fix}, the fixing sequence $\langle x_4, x_3, x_1\rangle$, which leads to the kernel
+In this section, we show that, given a distribution that obeys the nested Markov property with respect to an ADMG, any two valid fixing sequences that fix the same vertices will lead to the same reachable graph and kernel.
+For marginal distributions obtained from a hidden variable DAG, this claim follows by results in \citet{tian02on} on identification of causal effects in hidden variable DAG models.
+However, for distributions which obey the nested Markov property for an ADMG, but which are not derived from any hidden variable DAG, the claim is far less obvious; see Example~\ref{ex:chsh} below.
+For instance in the ADMG in Figure~\ref{fig:two_fix}, the fixing sequence $\langle 4, 3, 1 \rangle $, which leads to the kernel

-and the fixing sequence $\langle x_3, x_4, x_1\rangle$ which leads to the kernel
+and the fixing sequence $\langle 3, 4, 1 \rangle $, which leads to the kernel

 are both valid, and these two kernels are therefore the same, in the context of our model.
-That this is so is not entirely obvious from inspecting these expressions.
-In addition, $q^1_{2,5}$ and $q^2_{2,5}$ are not functions of $x_3$ in our model; this is clear for $q^1_{2,5}$ since $x_3$ is summed out, but not so obvious for $q^2_{2,5}$.
+This is not entirely obvious from inspecting these expressions.
+In addition, $q^{1}_{2,5}$ and $q^{2}_{2,5}$ are not functions of $x_{3}$ in our model; this is clear for $q^{1}_{2,5}$ since $x_{3}$ is summed out, but not so obvious for $q^{2}_{2,5}$.